Frequently Asked Questions

 US FDA Regulation of Acupuncture Needles

 In 1996, the U.S. Food and Drug Administration (FDA) removed the experimental status tag on acupuncture needles.
-The FDA reclassified acupuncture needles, regulating them as medical devices such as surgical scalpels and hypodermic syringes.
+The FDA reclassified acupuncture needles, regulating them as it does medical devices such as surgical scalpels and hypodermic syringes.
 Acupuncture needles must now be manufactured according to single-use standards of sterility.

 Does it hurt?